Jesse Marsch appointed new Leeds United head coach

 Marsch was named Leipzig boss prior to the start of the season after initially joining the club in 2018 as assistant to Ralf Rangnick.

-He won the Austrian domestic double with sister club Salzburg in 2018-2019, which saw him named as successor to Julian Nagelsmann at Leipzig, but the 48 year-old was sacked last December after winning just five of his first 14 Bundesliga games in charge.
+He won the Austrian domestic double with sister club Salzburg in 2018-19, which saw him named as successor to Julian Nagelsmann at Leipzig, but the 48-year-old was sacked last December after winning just five of his first 14 Bundesliga games in charge.

-Leeds faces Leicester City away in its next league game on 5 March.
+Leeds face Leicester City away in their next league game on March 5.